tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What can we expect?** Honestly, no one knows.
 Anyone who claims otherwise is just trying to sound smart.

-**How to sound smart talking about Serenity** "lmaoooo maybe if you watched actual amateur dota instead of grant's trashcan na pub streams youd know my boys have been looking like TI winners since hcup season 8."
+**How to sound smart talking about Serenity** "lmaoooo maybe if you watched *actual* amateur dota and not grant streams of trashcan na pubs youd know my boys have been looking like TI winners since hcup season 8."

 **What would success look like?** Not getting banned by ACE next year would be a good start.